 What is IT Service Management (ITSM)?

-First things first: what does ITSM stand for and what does it mean?
-ITSM (Information Technology Service Management) helps organizations create a framework for delivering IT services in a structured and consistent way.
-It has changed the way IT is delivered in organizations.
+ITSM (Information Technology Service Management) is a concept that helps organizations create a framework for delivering IT services in a structured and consistent way.

 From handling service requests to managing customer incidents or bugs, all the way to delivering self-service information to customers and employees, it covers every aspect of planning, designing, and improving services in an IT organization.